Stratification for Nonlinear Semidefinite Programming: Preliminaries

+From this point onward, unless stated otherwise, the terms SRCQ, constraint nondegeneracy, W-SRCQ, SOSC, S-SOSC, and W-SOC are understood in their extended senses.

-We refer to the constraint qualifications and second order conditions in Definitions~\ref{def:RCQ}–\ref{def:W-SOC} as \emph{problem-level} regularity conditions, as they can be verified directly from the problem data.
-In contrast, the following conditions are called \emph{solution-level} regularity conditions, since they require solving equations and computing distances, tasks that are generally difficult in practice.
-It should be noted that the solution-level conditions correspond to the conventional notion of regularity in variational analysis.
-Nevertheless, we also regard constraint qualifications and second order conditions as regularity conditions, because, as our stratified perspective shows, they encode the geometric and topological structure that ensures well-behaved local behavior around the solution.
+The constraint qualifications and second order conditions introduced in Definitions~\ref{def:RCQ}--\ref{def:W-SONC} will be referred to as \emph{problem-level} regularity conditions, in the sense that they are formulated directly in terms of the problem data (derivatives and spectral information) and can, at least in principle, be checked without solving auxiliary variational systems.
+In contrast, we call the conditions introduced next \emph{solution-level} regularity conditions, since they are typically expressed through properties of set-valued mappings and often involve solving equations and/or evaluating distances, which can be substantially more demanding computationally.
+These solution-level notions coincide with the conventional meaning of regularity in variational analysis.
+Nonetheless, we also view the above constraint qualifications and second order conditions as regularity conditions, because they capture the geometric structure underlying a well-behaved local solution mapping.
+Among solution-level conditions, the most prominent one is the \emph{strong metric regularity}, which we recall next.